openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 access student grades, at any time after you create the course.
 You can also make adjustments to student grading for a problem, for a single student or all students.
-For information about the grading data that you can access and the changes you can make, see the following topics:
+For information about the grading data that you can access and the changes you can make, see the following topics.

 * :ref:`Review_grades`

 * :ref:`Access_grades`

+* :ref:`problem_report`

 * :ref:`gradebook`